-As the newest addition to the VGM Group, Accessible Home Improvement of America (AHIA) is for companies that provide Home Accessibility solutions for the disabled and those wishing to age in their own homes.
-AHIA’s mission statement is simple…"a comprehensive network of professionals with quality products dedicated to offering real solutions to independent living challenges for the handicapped, severely disabled and those wishing to age in place".
-All AHIA members are Certified Environmental Access Consultants (CEACs), demonstrating their devotion to quality and professionalism.
+As the newest addition to the VGM Group, Live At Home (LAH) is for companies that provide Home Accessibility solutions for the disabled and those wishing to age in their own homes.
+LAH’s mission statement is simple…"a comprehensive network of professionals with quality products dedicated to offering real solutions to independent living challenges for the handicapped, severely disabled and those wishing to age in place".
+All LAH members are Certified Environmental Access Consultants (CEACs), demonstrating their devotion to quality and professionalism.

 Van G. Miller founded VGM & Associates Sept.
 3, 1986, as a national buying group for independent home medical equipment providers.
 In the ensuing decades, it has expanded to include buying groups for high-tech rehab and respiratory providers, orthotic and prosthetic practitioners, the golf and private club industry and HME providers in Canada.